JohannesHedberg/ubuntu-workstation/README.md

 enable pgup and pgdown to search in bash history in /etc/inputrc

 ### Cron:
-set a cronjob that will check this repo for changes every 60 min and run this playbook if there's been an update
+(disabled) set a cronjob that will check this repo for changes every 60 min and run this playbook if there's been an update